NEW OWNER COMMON QUESTIONS

 What needs to be done to prepare a property for the market and a tenant?

 In order to determine the fair market value of a rental home, we first check what comparable properties in the area have rented for, both in our current portfolio as well as other properties on the market.
 We also factor in a particular neighborhood’s demand and the time of year the property is being marketed.
 We are professionals and we’ll be able to determine the right price for the property fairly quickly.

-Should I accept pets or smokers in my rental property?
+Should I accept pets in my rental property?

 How do you ensure that only quality tenants rent my home?

 Our screening process is very thorough and effective.
 We personally verify all our screening requirements are met to ensure only the best tenants rent our properties.
 We check for credit, identification, criminal history (when allowed by Law), debt/rent ratios, past rental history, evictions, job status, income, sex offender status/or registry, providing false information, and bankruptcy.
 Because of our thorough screening process our default rate is one of the lowest in the industry.

 Can I choose which tenants rent my home?